Education of Looked After and Previously Looked After Children

-Where a looked after child is excluded from school, the child's social worker must inform the child's independent reviewing officer.
+Where a Looked After Child is excluded from school, the child's social worker must inform the child's Independent Reviewing Officer.

 Looked After and Previously Looked After Children have disproportionately high rates of exclusion and are particularly vulnerable to the impacts of exclusions.
 Headteachers should, as far as possible, avoid excluding Looked After and Previously Looked After Children.
-Exclusion from school should be a last resort for Looked After or Previously Looked After Children, therefore it is important to work with the school and carers to intervene as soon as a child's behaviour becomes a cause for concern.
+Exclusion from school should be a last resort and it is important therefore to work with the school and carers to intervene as soon as a child's behaviour becomes a cause for concern.

-Where a child is excluded from school for a fixed period, the school will provide work for the child for the first five days of the exclusion.
+Where a child is excluded from school for a fixed period, the school will provide work for the child for the first 5 days of the exclusion.
 The social worker must liaise with the residential staff/carers about suitable arrangements for supervising the child doing the schoolwork during the day and ensuring the child does not go out during school hours.
-With effect from the sixth day the school should provide a place for the child to be educated.
+With effect from the 6th day the school should provide a place for the child to be educated.

 The school will communicate the reasons for the exclusion to the residential staff/carer and the social worker.
 Whoever is the most appropriate one to do so will discuss this with the child.
 The social worker should inform the parents, if appropriate.